SEO specialist

 What it's like

-We use search engines every day.
-You type what you’re looking for into a search engine, like Google or Yahoo, and it returns a list of web pages to answer your question.
-But have you ever thought about what's behind those lists of links?
-How did they get there?
+You enter what you’re looking for into a search engine, like Google or Bing.
+It then returns a list of web pages that are relevant to what you searched for.
+But have you ever thought about what’s behind that list of web pages?
+Why were they chosen as the best options to show you?

 Explore more information about this job